plesqui/truck-breakdown/README.md

 ![specificity](https://github.com/plesqui/truck-breakdown/blob/master/performance_specificity.png?raw=true "Specificity")

 # Future Work
-The presented project was part of the Unearthed Hackathon and an informal collaboration that we established with SSR Mining.
+The presented project was part of the Unearthed Hackathon and also part of an informal collaboration that we established with SSR Mining.
 Although this collaboration has ended, we have some ideas that we would like to explore in the future if an opportunity arises.
 In particular, we would like to build a recurrent neural network model that takes a sequence of 'alerts' from the truck notification system to predict the next failure event.